Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 How do I know if I'm experiencing information overload?

-Common signs include: feeling overwhelmed by your inbox, difficulty making decisions, anxiety when you're offline, spending more time organizing information than using it, and a constant sense that you're falling behind.
-If you regularly spend 2+ hours daily just managing information (not acting on it), you're likely experiencing overload.
+Common signs include feeling overwhelmed by your inbox, difficulty making decisions, anxiety when offline, spending more time organizing information than using it, and a constant sense of falling behind.
+According to LumApps research, 83% of workers report this.
+If you regularly spend 2+ hours daily managing information rather than acting on it, you're experiencing overload.

 Won't I miss important things if I reduce my information intake?